Mac-lp3/personal-site/_includes/about.md

 He is passionate about open source technology and tries to write software that improves the lives of others.

-Outside of work, he you can find him learning new programming languages and frameworks, at the gym, or on an adventure somewhere outside of the city.
+Outside of work, you can find him learning new programming languages and frameworks, at the gym, or on an adventure somewhere outside of the city.